hybridsjs/hybrids/docs/store/usage.md

 The `store.set()` method can create a new instance or update an existing model.
 According to the mode, the first argument should be a model definition or a model instance.

 The set method always returns a promise regardless of the type of data source.
 The model values are updated within the next microtask.
 However, the current state of the model instance will be updated instantly.
-After calling the set method the `store.pending()` guard will return a truthy value (a promise instance), up to when the promise is resolved.
+After calling the set method the `store.pending()` guard will return a truthy value (a promise instance), up to when the promise is resolved or rejected.

 #### Create